Hydrogen and Helium in Rigid Airship Operations

 The Effect of Helium on Airship Range and Payload

-Because so much of a dirigible’s weight is fixed (in the form of the ship’s structure and engines, called “dead weight,” and required payload, such as crew and ballast) a helium-inflated airship has a much lower useful payload and considerably less range (because it can carry less fuel) than a hydrogen-inflated airship of the same size.
-For example, when the German-built LZ-126 was delivered to the United States it was inflated with hydrogen, and the ship flew from Friedrichshafen, Germany to Lakehurst, New Jersey nonstop; when the United States Navy operated the same ship with helium (as U.S.S.
-Los Angeles) its range was limited to 3,925 statute miles and it could not have made the same flight.
+Because so much of a dirigible’s weight is fixed (the ship’s structure and engines, called “dead weight,” and required weight such as crew and ballast) a helium-inflated airship has a much lower useful payload for passengers and freight and a much shorter range (because it can carry less fuel) than a hydrogen-inflated airship of the same size.

 |Gross lift/hydrogen (68lbs/1,000 cu. ft.)||215,910||476,000|